waimea-bsjenner/level-2-programming-assessment/docs/test-results.md

 ## health potion system

-allows the player to gain back health
+allows the player to gain back health, specifically a random number between 40 and 50

 ### test data used

+i healed in game

 ---